 Holy basil, Ocimum sanctum / Ocimum tenuiflorum, has been used for culinary and medicinal purposes for thousands of years in India and S.E.
 Asia.
 Its distinct cooling mellow “peppery” flavor distinguishes it from other varieties of basil.
 The aroma is a blend of peppermint, cloves, licorice and lemon.
 This flavor and aroma make holy basil an essential ingredient for Thai cooking.
 In addition to its culinary use, holy basil is a medicinal herb in the category known as “adaptogens.”

 Gotu Kola, Centella asiatica, is one of the most important regenerative Ayurvedic herbs.
 These leaves have been used for centuries by yogis to support deep meditation.
 It is believed to develop the Crown Chakra, the energy center at the top of the head and balance the right and left hemispheres of the human brain.
 In addition to its use in ancient India, China and Africa have traditionally used gotu kola for its medicinal properties.

-Blue butterfly pea, Clitoria ternatea, vine is noted for its bright blue edible flowers that have a shape similar to female genitalia from which it derives its scientific name.
-Aside from its many culinary uses, the blue butterfly pea vine has been used in Ayurveda as well as traditional Asian and Middle Eastern medicine and its health benefits are increasingly supported by modern science.
-Blue butterfly pea itself has a rich historical background with a multitude of health convenient properties.
+Asian Pigeonwings (Blue butterfly pea), Clitoria ternatea, is noted for its bright blue edible flowers that have a shape similar to female genitalia from which it derives its scientific name.
+Aside from its many culinary uses, the Asian Pigeonwings (blue butterfly pea vine) has been used in Ayurveda as well as traditional Asian and Middle Eastern medicine and its health benefits are increasingly supported by modern science.
+Asian Pigeonwings (Blue butterfly pea) itself has a rich historical background with a multitude of health convenient properties.